haxtheweb/edtechjoker/draft-outline.md

 ## Day 2.3
 - Slide deck which I will run through very quickly (you can read on your own time or use as basis to google concepts) https://docs.google.com/presentation/d/1rbC4d-sXTyDUArLPXl-tBEQ8ZJldD9_QFfuFhgIW73g/edit?usp=sharing
-- Live coding / paint by numbers: Let's make a button
+- Live coding / paint by numbers: Let's make a button in codepen https://codepen.io/
+ - I will model the button on the white board
+ - I will start asking you to type the same thing I am so we are all on the same page
+ - I will enhance the button to do different things
+ - I want you to search for "In HTML, how do I make a link open in a new window"
+ - This is effectively the way to learn how to build and interface with the small aspects of the language in order to understand how to build bigger things
 - Starting into homework in class below as Part 2 (Part 1 you will do independently)

 ## Homework